Birmingham, USA | July 7 - 17, 2022

 Will I have to complete a background check?

-Yes, all volunteers will be subject to a background check due to The World Games being a SEAR (Special Event Assessment Rating) 1 rated event; the highest security level assigned.
+Yes, all volunteers may be required to a background check due to The World Games being a SEAR (Special Event Assessment Rating) 1 rated event; the highest security level assigned.
+Some background checks may be waived.

 Accepted forms of identification: Social Security Number, Passport, or VISA.
 (Used only for the application process.)